weburnit/php-oop/README.md

   });
   ```

+  Write your solution under `bonusTasksSolutions.php`

 1. Solve the statement.
 Write down your solution.

   ```
   A bread with butter cost 1.10 €.
 The bread is 1€ more expensive then the butter.
 How much cost the butter?
   ```

+  Write your solution in this file `bonusTasksSolutions.php`

 1. Go to app/config/config.yml and add the following yaml structure. **(NOTICE: ping is as child-key of test)**
   ```